Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Our Optimized Attack

 \section{Our Optimized Attack}

-We present an optimized SAT-based function-recovery attack under Threat Model~A. While the baseline approach encodes symbolic variables representing two candidate gate-type assignments together with a symbolic discriminating input into a single, monolithic SAT instance, our optimized attack decomposes each recovery iteration into a sequence of smaller and more focused SAT queries.
-This decomposition separates the tasks of identifying candidate assignments and searching for a discriminating input, thereby reducing the complexity of each individual SAT instance.
+We present an optimized SAT-based function-recovery attack under Threat Model~A. In contrast to the baseline attack, which jointly searches for two candidate gate-type assignments and a discriminating input within a single SAT instance, the optimized attack decomposes the recovery procedure into a sequence of smaller SAT queries that separately compute a reference assignment, enumerate alternative assignments, and search for a distinguishing input for each candidate pair.

+The solver first computes a reference gate-type assignment $\gateAssignment_1$ consistent with all currently observed I/O pairs in $\discriminateSet$.
+It then searches for another candidate assignment $\gateAssignment_2$ that is also consistent with $\discriminateSet$, and uses a separate SAT query to determine whether there exists an input that distinguishes $\gateAssignment_2$ from the reference assignment.
+If such a discriminating input is found, the oracle is queried on that input, and the resulting observation is added to $\discriminateSet$.
+The subsequent SAT queries are then solved under the refined constraint set, which excludes all gate-type assignments inconsistent with the new observation.
+If no discriminating input exists for the current pair $(\gateAssignment_1,\gateAssignment_2)$, the attack blocks $\gateAssignment_2$ and continues searching for another candidate consistent with $\discriminateSet$.

+The procedure terminates when, for the current reference assignment $\gateAssignment_1$, no additional candidate gate-type assignment consistent with $\discriminateSet$ remains.
+At that point, the discriminating set is complete, and $\gateAssignment_1$, instantiated on the given topology, yields a circuit functionally equivalent to the target circuit.

-In addition, our optimized attack incorporates the topology preserving simplification theorems from Section~\ref{sec:simplificationtheorems} as a preprocessing step.
-These simplifications restrict the admissible gate-type domain of each gate based solely on the public circuit topology.
-The same optimization principles extend directly to Threat Model~B, the optimized attack for Threat Model~B is described in detail in Section~\ref{sec: extended attack}.
+The optimized attack can further incorporate the topology-preserving simplification theorems from Section~\ref{sec:simplificationtheorems} as a preprocessing step.
+These simplifications restrict the admissible gate-type set of each gate using only the public circuit topology, thereby reducing the candidate search space before SAT solving begins.
+Algorithm~\ref{alg:OptimizedAttackIntuition} summarizes the optimized SAT-based attack procedure with this preprocessing step enabled.
+The same optimized attack framework extends to Threat Model~B; the corresponding attack is presented in Section~\ref{sec: extended attack}.
+In our implementation, the resulting sequence of SAT queries is solved incrementally.
+Permanent constraints are retained in persistent solver instances, while query-specific temporary constraints are supplied as assumptions and therefore affect only the current SAT call.

-In the baseline algorithm, the solver must jointly find a discriminating input and two functionally distinct gate-type assignments, causing the constraint space to grow quickly as more input--output pairs are added to $\discriminateSet$.
-To reduce this complexity, we adopt a divide-and-conquer strategy: the solver first generates candidate gate-type assignments consistent with all observed input--output pairs in $\discriminateSet$.
-A separate SAT query then searches for a distinguishing input between any two candidates.
-If no such input exists for the selected pair, indicating functional equivalence between them, we return to sampling a new candidate assignment.